 The description that follows is the account of our daily events and hurdles.
-It might get too technical at some points but the intention was to write it up for anyone who’d like to venture out in that direction and is looking for some “beta” (information about the area, in a mountaineering jargon).
+It might get too technical at some points but the intention was to write it up for anyone who’d like to venture out in that direction and is looking for some “beta” (information about the area, in the mountaineering jargon).

 April 15 to 26, 2017

-Trailhead: Upper Lillooet FSR km 45.5 (Salal Creek FSR)
+Start: Upper Lillooet FSR km 45.5 (Salal Creek FSR)

-Exit: Upper Lillooet FSR km 49 (Keyhole Bridge/ Upper Lillooet IPP intake)
+Finish: Upper Lillooet FSR km 49 (Keyhole Bridge/ Upper Lillooet IPP intake)

 Day 1: Lillooet FSR to Salal Creek N branch

 (April 15, 2017; Distance: 9.1km; Elevation Gain: 538m; Weather: overcast/sunny)